 Early Childhood Education is a specifically designed program of study that meets educational requirements for South Carolina licensure in grades PreK-3.
-Students pursuing a program of study in Early Childhood Education become involved in a broad range of learning experiences.
-Study in the core areas of English, math, science and social studies as well as art, music and physical education prepares students for what they will be expected to teach in the public schools.
+Students pursuing this program of study become involved in a broad range of learning experiences.
+Study in the core areas of English, math, science, and social studies, as well as art, music, and physical education, prepares students for what they will be expected to teach in the public schools.
 These studies, along with instruction in child growth and development, teaching methodology, curriculum, and relevant off-campus clinical experiences, offer students a program rich in opportunities and professional growth.

 - Coastal Carolina University offers two student organizations for education majors: The South Carolina Education Association (SCEA) and the national education honor society, Kappa Delta Pi.

 *Does not mean full reciprocal.
 Graduates are responsible for contacting their respective state department of education to determine licensure eligibility.
 We can only guarantee licensure in South Carolina.

 All students enter the program as pre-majors.
 Candidates may complete a formal application for admission to the professional program in teacher education (PPTE) when they have completed at least 60 hours of college-level coursework and have met the following requirements:

 - Earn at least a 2.75 cumulative GPA;

 - Earn a "C" or better in ENGL 101, ENGL 102, EDUC 111, EDUC 204, EDUC 276, MATH 201 and 202, HIST 201 or POLI 201, HIST 205 and eight hours of sciences;

 - Pass all three areas of Praxis Core or meet the exemption policy;

 - Successfully clear a criminal background composite disciplinary action disclosure statement;

 (Candidates are reviewed for acceptance into the Professional Program in Teacher Education by the Portal I Faculty Committee.)